-2022 LTIP GRANT
+2024 LTIP GRANT

-As previously noted, to align the interests of the Corporation's eligible Named Executive Officers and other executives with those of the Shareholders and to focus on long-term shareholder value creation, and taking into account that the Corporation continues to execute on a turnaround plan, the HRCC determined that it was appropriate to continue in 2022 with the equity mix established in 2018.
-Named Executive Officers (other than the President and Chief Executive Officer, who received a one-time grant as more fully described below) received 100% of their grants in Options under the 2012 Stock Option Plan.
-To maintain a sense of urgency as the Corporation completes its turnaround, to focus efforts to deliver consistent performance over the long term and to promote retention, the HRCC determined it was appropriate to maintain the vesting and exercise periods for the Options granted in 2022 that were initially implemented for the Options granted in 2020.
-In particular, the Options granted in 2022 vest and become exercisable in the following manner: 25% vest on the first anniversary of the grant date, an additional 25% vest on the second anniversary and the final 50% vest on the third anniversary, and executives have one hundred and eighty days (180) after each vesting date to exercise the Options.
+As previously noted, to align the interests of the Corporation's eligible Named Executive Officers and other executives with those of the Shareholders and to focus on long-term Shareholder value creation and taking into account that the Corporation continues to execute on a turnaround plan, the HRCC determined that it was appropriate to continue in 2024 with the equity mix established in 2018.
+Named Executive Officers (other than the President and

+Chief Executive Officer, who received a one-time grant in 2022 as more fully described below) received 100% of their grants in Options or SARs under the 2012 Stock Option Plan or 2017 Share Appreciation Rights Plan (as defined below).

+To maintain a sense of urgency as the Corporation completes its turnaround, to focus efforts to deliver consistent performance over the long term and to promote retention, the HRCC determined it was appropriate to maintain the vesting and exercise periods for the Options granted in 2024 that were initially implemented for the Options granted in 2020.
+In particular, the Options granted in 2024 vest and become exercisable in the following manner: 25% vest on the first anniversary of the grant date, an additional 25% vest on the second anniversary and the final 50% vest on the third anniversary, and executives have one hundred and eighty days (180) after each vesting date to exercise the Options.
+In February 2025, the Board approved that eligible employees could surrender the exercisable Options having vested in 2025 for cancellation in exchange for a cash payment equal to the amount by which the fair market value of the share on the date of the surrender exceeds the exercise price.
+In 2024, Mr. Ireland was granted an equivalent amount of SARs, subject to the 2017 Share Appreciation Rights Plan, in lieu of stock options.
+The SARs in question were calculated in the sARs granted to Mr. Ireland follow the same schedule as the Options granted in 2024, namely, 25% vesting on February 26, 2025, 25% on February 26, 2026, and 50% on February 26, 2027 and must be exercised no later than August 26, 2025, 2026 and 2027, respectively.

 Other executives and key management employees of the Corporation would have received a mix of Options and RSUs.
 There is no performance condition for the RSUs to vest.
-The RSUs will vest upon the date of the approval of the financial statements as at December 31, 2025, which is expected to occur in February 2026 and subject to the participant's continued employment with the Corporation.
+The RSUs will vest upon the date of the approval of the financial statements as at December 31, 2026, which is expected to occur in February 2027 and subject to the participant's continued employment with the Corporation.

-Named Executive Officers (other than the President and Chief Executive Officer) were awarded a fixed dollar incentive amount granted in Options based on a percentage of their base salary, as set forth in the table below.
-The actual number of Options granted to the Named Executive Officers is shown in the Outstanding Share-based Awards and Option-based Awards table in the section "Executive Compensation - Discussion and Analysis - Incentive Plan Awards" and is determined after having made use of a Black Scholes award model.
+Named Executive Officers (other than the President and Chief Executive Officer) were awarded a fixed dollar incentive amount granted in Options or SARs based on a percentage of their base salary, as set forth in the table below.
+The actual number of Options or SARs granted to the Named Executive Officers is shown in the Outstanding Share-based Awards and Option-based Awards table in the section "Executive Compensation - Discussion and Analysis - Incentive Plan Awards" and is determined after having made use of a Black Scholes award model.

-Mix of 2022 LTIP Instruments Position Annual LTIP Tarαet of Base Salarv Stock Options SARs Performance Share Units Restricted Share Units President and Chief Executive Officer 279%(1) 55% 6% Nil 39% Senior Vice-Presidents 85% 100%
+Mix of 2024 LTIP Instruments Position Annual LTIP Target of Base Salary Stock Options SARs Performance Share Units Restricted Share Units President and Chief Executive Officer 279%(1) 55% 6% Nil 39% Senior Vice-Presidents 85% 100% (2) - - -

-(1) Represents the grant award received by Mr. Eckert when he entered into a second Employment Agreement with the Corporation on July 16, 2020, annualized over the three-year term of his employment agreement, and an additional grant awarded on September 15, 2022 annualized over the two year extended term of his employment agreement.
+(1) Represents the grant award received by Mr. Eckert on September 15, 2022 annualized over the two year extended term of his employment agreement.